What Does an Education Counselor or School Psychologist Do?

 Sometimes professionals wish to change their licensure to work with a different population or to add a new specialization.
 This sort of change will likely require more study, a licensure examination, and perhaps another experiential learning course.

-Everyone within the education profession must take an examination, and school psychologists are no exception.
+Everyone within the education profession that wants to become a school counselor must take an examination.
 While not every state requires it, many do insist that candidates for an educational counseling license pass a PRAXIS exam.
-The school psychologist exam (#5402) assures hiring principals that the applicant has a minimum understanding of the field and its expectations.
-The largest portion of the test covers Foundations of School Psychological Service (32%) and the next largest portion covers Professional Practices (30%).
+The school counselor exam (#5402) assures hiring principals that the applicant has a minimum understanding of the field and its expectations.
+The largest portion of the test covers Foundations of school counselor Service (32%) and the next largest portion covers Professional Practices (30%).
 Direct and Indirect Services for Children comprises 23% and the remaining 15% covers Systems-Level Services.

-Note that not every state requires that applicants take the PRAXIS School Psychologist exam and many seem to be dropping the requirement.
+Note that not every state requires that applicants take the PRAXIS school counselor exam and many seem to be dropping the requirement.
 However, each state is different and it's thus vital that all aspiring counselors investigate their state's rules regarding licensure.

-Licensure is a mandatory part of life for an education counselor.
-In order to practice, every counselor needs to complete at least a qualifying, master’s degree from an accredited graduate program.
+Licensure is a mandatory part of life for a guidance counselor.
+In order to practice, every counselor needs to complete at least earn a master’s degree in school counseling programs from an accredited graduate program.
 State licensing boards often specify one or more accrediting agencies that they will accept.
 State boards may also require an internship and perhaps an examination.

-Those who seek to practice without first meeting these qualifications can find themselves facing criminal penalties.
-Practicing without a license can bring consequences that include jail time, fines, and permanent banishment from the profession.
+Those who seek to practice without first obtaining a master's in school counseling programs and guidance counselors can find themselves facing criminal penalties.
+Guidance counselors practicing without a license can bring consequences that include jail time, fines, and permanent banishment from the profession.
 However, some are able to petition their state licensing agency and work to regain their credentials.

-For those with legal credentials, it is vital to maintain them.
-Not only must licensed professionals meet performance requirements at work, but they should also maintain their continuing education units as required by their state.
+For those guidance counselors with legal credentials, it is vital to maintain them.
+Not only must licensed professionals meet performance requirements at work, but guidance counselors should also maintain their continuing education units as required by their state.
 Often the required number of hours is 20 per year, but each state is unique.

 Where Do Education Counselors Work?

-Education counselors most often work in a typical public-school setting such as an elementary school, middle school, or high school.
+A guidance counselor most often work in a typical public-school setting such as an elementary school, middle school, or high school.
 They usually have their own offices where they counsel students one-on-one, though they can also invite parents or others to the sessions.
-However, due to budgetary restraints, some school psychologists rotate among several schools.
+However, due to budgetary restraints, some school counselors rotate among several schools.
 A single counselor might maintain multiple offices across a school district.

-There are also psychologists who work for colleges or universities.
-They most often work under the auspices of the school health system and they see students in a very similar way that a non-school psychologist sees young adults.
+A school counselor could also work for colleges or universities.
+They most often work under the auspices of the school health system and they see students in a very similar way that a non school counselor sees young adults.

-According to Payscale.com, school psychologists and education counselors earn an average salary of over $62,000.
+According to Payscale.com, people who become a school counselor and guidance counselor can earn an average salary of over $62,000.
 That salary tends to cap at around $75,000.
 However, each school district has its own pay scale and each state rewards advanced degrees slightly differently.
 It's therefore difficult to determine a true average salary.
 For instance, the Bureau of Labor Statistics shows that School and Career Counselors earn an average salary of $57,000 per year.
-However, psychologists who work in private practice are shown to earn an average salary that exceeds $80,000.
+However, a school counselor working in private practice is shown to earn an average salary that exceeds $80,000.

-While education counselors who work in public schools, and even certain colleges, have great job security, stable pay, and summers off, they can also choose to enter private practice and boost their salary.
+While a guidance counselor who works in public schools, and even certain colleges, have great job security, stable pay, and summers off, they can also choose to enter private practice and boost their salary.
 These professionals have other options as well, including educational consulting and teaching at the secondary or post-secondary level.